-Look for our newest exhibit – Hurricanes! on October 1.
-This is an outdoor exhibit that is the brainchild and handiwork of Dylan Rosbrugh.
+Our newest exhibit is Hurricanes!
+This unique outdoor exhibit is the brainchild and handiwork of Dylan Rosbrugh.
 This is Dylan’s Eagle Scout project.
-We are so delighted that he chose the museum as the recipient!
+We are so delighted that he chose the museum as the recipient.
 Storm surge levels, winds, Coastal Warning Display Signal Flags, Saffir-Simpson Hurricane Wind Scale…you will learn about all of these!
 It’s an outdoor exhibit so you can drop by to see it 24/7.
 Loop Walkers, come by and take a look!

 The Mailbox is currently at the museum!

 Now on display at the museum is The Mailbox that was formerly at the north end of the beach.
 For 11 years this mailbox sat in a secluded spot at the north end of Wrightsville Beach accessible by a short walk into the dunes.
 A local couple kept the mailbox supplied with notebooks for visitors notes, rotating out the filled notebooks and replacing them with blank ones and a steady supply of pens and pencils.
 125 Notebooks have been given to the museum along with the last mailbox.
 We are making a few notebooks available each month for visitors to look at.
 Just in: Notecards of the mailbox by a local photographer.

 The History of the Bathing Suit: a timeline showcasing how swimsuit fashion has changed.